faif/interactclj/README.md

 The goal of this project is to show creative ways of using the standard Clojure(Script) library, through interactive examples that can be executed and modified using only a Web browser.
-Arguably all Clojure(Script) users that have passed the begginer's stage can already do that (and probably much more) using the REPL.
+Arguably all Clojure(Script) users that have passed the beginner's stage can already do that (and probably much more) using the REPL.
 But I still find it a good idea, especially for newcomers and people who didn't have the chance so far to use Clojure(Script) extensively or professionally.